Gman-Superfly/AKIRA/foundations/parallels/COMPUTATIONAL_MECHANICS_EQUIVALENCE.md

 ### 1.3 The Three Complementary Levels

-The three levels are COMPLEMENTARY — each serves a distinct purpose:
+The three levels are COMPLEMENTARY, each serves a distinct purpose:

 ```
 THE THREE COMPLEMENTARY LEVELS